thetredev/udm/README.md

 If you still want to enable this feature, you can do so by un-commenting the *_silenced weapons in [the weapons data file for CS: Source](https://github.com/backraw/udm/blob/master/addons/source-python/data/plugins/udm/weapons/cstrike.ini)).
 **This feature is not used for CS:GO.**
-* For CS:GO the *P2000* will never be equipped when selected from the Secondary Weapons menu.
-This is due to the fact, that it has the same internal name as the *USP-S*, thus UDM handles it as a *USP-S*.
-I'm looking into this bug, but [for now the *P2000* is disabled](https://github.com/backraw/udm/commit/89d437dcdea79a8999286cdbea92f81d6683bd61).
-Strange thing is, the problem does not occur for the *M4A4* and the *M4A1-S*, even though they share the same internal name as well.
-However, you must wait until next spawn until you get the *M4A4* after switching from *M4A1-S*.
-I'm also looking into this one!
-* Spawn Protection does not respect the value of the server cvar *mp_freezetime*.
-This means that whenever a new map has started, players will spawn, and damage protection is enabled for them for, say, two seconds and the value of *mp_freezetime* is 5.
-Damage protection will be disabled before the players are allowed to move or shoot.
-To deal with this bug, set *mp_freezetime* to 0.
-As long as nobody complains, I'll consider this bug a feature! :D

 ## Weapon Menus
 Have a look at [the ```guns``` command screenshots](https://github.com/backraw/udm/tree/master/screenshots/guns) for CS: GO.
 You can have an unlimited amount of